stephaniepatriciaans/stephaniepatriciaans/README.md

 ---

 🤝 **Open To**
-- Data science or quantitative research internships
+- Data science or quantitative research full-time
 - Fintech, analytics, and research collaborations
 - Mentorship and opportunities in applied data science